Nanny Taxes in New York

 Workers’ Compensation Insurance for Household Employees

-Household employers in New York are required to have workers’ compensation coverage for any employee working 40 hours or more per week.
+Household employers in New York must have workers’ compensation coverage for employees working 40 hours or more per week.
 This applies to live-in and live-out employees.
 Get a quote on workers’ compensation insurance.

 Disability Benefits Insurance

 New York is one of five states that require household employers to make additional employee withholdings for disability benefits insurance.
-This program provides short-term benefits to employees who are unable to work due to a non-work-related illness or injury including pregnancy.
-Disability insurance may be purchased from any insurance company authorized to write disability benefits insurance in New York including the State Insurance Fund.
+This program provides short-term benefits to employees who cannot work due to a non-work-related illness or injury, including pregnancy.
+Disability insurance may be purchased from any insurance company authorized to write disability benefits insurance in New York, including the State Insurance Fund.
 You are authorized to collect from your employee, through a payroll deduction, a contribution of 0.5 percent, up to a maximum of 60 cents per week.
 You can also make this contribution on behalf of your employee.

 Domestic Workers’ Bill of Rights

 New York was the first state to pass a Domestic Workers’ Bill of Rights.
-The law covers full-time workers including immigrants regardless of their immigration status.
+The law covers full-time workers, including immigrants, regardless of immigration status.
 Relatives and casual workers like babysitters aren’t included.

 Under New York’s Domestic Workers’ Bill of Rights, household employees must receive: